browserbase/playbook/README.md

-# 🤘 Create Browser App
+# 🤘 Welcome to Stagehand!

-Welcome!
-This is a starter kit for creating browser apps with [Stagehand](https://github.com/browserbase/stagehand).
+Hey!
+This is a project built with [Stagehand](https://github.com/browserbase/stagehand).

+You can build your own web agent using: `npx create-browser-app`!

 ## Setting the Stage